vnck/vnck.github.io/writings/_posts/2023-12-05-skincare-routine.md

 ### My night routine:

 1. **Cleanser**: *Hada Labo's hydrating cleanser* / *Rovectin skin essential conditioning cleanser*
-2. **Toner**: I’ve been trying out *Cosrx's propolis toner*.
-It absorbs super fast and leaves a slightly tacky finish, hence I reserve it for the night.
-I primarily use a toner to moisturise before the next step.
+2. **Toner**: *isntree’s green tea fresh toner* I primarily use a toner to moisturise before the next step.
 3. **Retinoids**: I'm using *Differin gel with 0.1% adepelene*.
 It can only be bought from the pharmacy, and is the most expensive product I'm using ($40) but also the most potent and active.
 The active ingredient, Adapelene, is a retinoid which boosts skin turnover rate, preventing breakouts and improved skin texture.
 It's quite drying though, hence applied after the toner.
 I apply this every fortnite.
 It is effective though, and I think has produced the biggest improvement on skin quality over all the other products.
 4. **Exfoliant**: *Cosrx's BHA blackhead power liquid*.
-On days I don't use Differin, I use this instead.
+On days I don't use Differin, I use this instead along with serum.
 5. **Serum**: *Cos de Baha tranexamic acid*.
-On days I don’t use Differin, I use this instead.
-I’m testing this as an alternative to vitamin C, as it’s also meant to improve skin tone.
+I’m testing this as an alternative to vitamin C, so far I do see it fading some dark spots.

 So that’s it.
 Skincare is highly personal, so this is more a guide on how to approach it, rather than a recommendation to follow~~